SambitAcharya/Mini-Projects/README.md

 **1) Compare Reddit Karma**

 An application to compare the reddit karma of users based on their latest 25 posts.
+The number of users have been limited to two owing to avoid too many requests to the reddit server.

 **2) Web Crawler**